ÍÑ¿ã°É

 School community

 The core values of responsibility, integrity, respect, courage, kindness and ambition pulse through the school’s veins.
 We love the inspiring Antoine de Saint-Exupéry quote it lives by: ‘If you want to build a ship, don’t drum up people to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea,’ and expect a diverse cohort bound together by an egalitarian outlook.
-There are ‘multiforms’ rather than uniforms, and individuality is celebrated.
+There are ‘multiforms’ rather than uniforms, individuality is celebrated, and socialising promoted with a no mobile phones policy throughout the school, even for sixth formers who are only allowed to use theirs when they’re in the sixth form centre.
+Counsellors and nurses are on site and the tutor system is supported by heads of years, schools (junior, middle and senior), boarding parents and a safeguarding team.

 And finally....